Septic System Installation

 What is septic system installation?

 Septic system installation is the complete process of designing, permitting, excavating, and constructing an on-site wastewater treatment system.
-It includes placing a septic tank, building a drain field or leach field, connecting a distribution box, and linking everything to your home or building’s plumbing.
+It includes placing a septic tank where solid waste is processed and liquid is treated, building a drain field or leach field, connecting a distribution box, and linking all pipes to your home or building’s plumbing.

 How long does a new septic system installation take?

-Most residential installations take three to five days once the permit is approved.
+Most residential installations take three to five days of working on site once the permit is approved.
 Permitting itself can take two to six weeks depending on your local health department’s schedule and whether soil testing is already complete.

 When should I replace my septic system instead of repairing it?

-You should consider full installation when your tank is structurally compromised, your drain field is permanently saturated, or your system can’t handle your property’s current wastewater volume.
-A certified septic contractor can diagnose whether repair or replacement makes more financial sense.
+You should consider full installation when your tank is structurally compromised, your drain field is permanently saturated, you experience frequent backup problems, or your system can’t handle your property’s current wastewater volume.
+A certified septic contractor can diagnose whether line repair or full replacement makes more financial sense.

 How much does septic system installation cost?